UnderwaterOwlbear/underwaterowlbear.github.io/_drafts/solo.md

 ### Tactical Factors

-Determine tactical factors on a per-sector basis.
+Determined on a sector-by-sector basis:

 - Numerical superiority: +1 per 100% more soldiers than opponent.
 For *D&D* monster conversion, count as a number of soldiers equal to HD.
 - Terrain: -1 if in rough terrain.
 - Slope: -1 if fighting uphill.

+Determined once and applied to all units on a side:

 - Supplies: -1 if underfed.
 - Weather: -1 if bad weather.
-- Tactics: commander tests SKI before battle; on success, gain +1 due to commander's clever tactics
+- Tactics: commander rolls 2d6+SKI before battle; on result of 8+, gain +1 in battle due to the commander's clever tactics
+- Morale: an army has a Morale score (MOR) of -2 to +2.
+In the greater operational wargame described above, I intend for this to rise and fall over a campaign as various events occur.
+For a skirmish, could set to whatever you'd like, or keep both sides at +0.

 ### Setup